Trivago NV (TRVG) CEO Axel Hefer on Q1 2020 Results - Earnings Call Transcript

 Naved Khan

 Just a couple of questions, Axel.
 Can you give us some more color on the things that you can do to make your site locally relevant?
 And I think you spoke about daily -- increasing the daily or weekly usage.
 What are the things you have to control that?
-And then the other question I had is just on the shape of the P&L. Do you think that the impact to your top line would mirror the declines in travel bookings?
-Or do you think the impact on your top line would actually be greater just because you're dependent on the advertisers and they may be late to come back?
+And then the other question I had is just on the shape of the P&L. Do you think that the impact to your top line would mirror the declines in travel bookings or do you think the impact on your top line would actually be greater just because you're dependent on the advertisers and they may be late to come back?

 Axel Hefer

 Thanks for the question.
-So on the question regarding the product development and the complementary product, when you look at our core product, it is basically a product that allows you to find the best deals available for a specific trip that you have in mind.
+So on the question regarding the product development and the complementary product, when you look at our core product, it is basically a product that allows you to find the best deals available for a specific trips that you have in mind.
 So you know where you want to go and you might or might not know the time already, and we help you in a very efficient and effective way to find the best times and the best deals for your trip.

 What we are currently working on and what we think will increase the engagement and the relevance of the website is a more inspirational product.
-So basically, we are slightly moving up in the travel funnel that is focused on local travel because we believe that local travel right now and we see that local travel right now is the first travel that is restarting, and we believe that local travel will be much more important for the foreseeable future.
-So it is more focused on giving you an idea what actually kind of trip you would like to do and you could do that is locally available, easy to reach by car.
+So basically, we are slightly moving up in the travel funnel that is focused on local travel because we believe that local travel right now, and we see that local travel right now is the first travel that is restarting, and we believe that local travel will be much more important for the foreseeable future.
+So, it is more focused on giving you an idea what actually kind of trip you would like to do and you could do that is locally available, easy to reach by car.
 And because of that, it is a trip that you can do a lot more often than, for example, a summer vacation.

 Matthias Tillmann

 Yes.
 And I'll take the second one, Naved, on the P&L. I mean at this point, as you know, it is very difficult to predict when and how much travel activity will come back.
 As we mentioned in our quarterly report, our referral revenue declined by more than 95% in the last week of March year-over-year.
 In April, we stabilized on those low levels.
 And even though we are seeing a small uptick now in May, our Q2 year-over-year performance will be materially worse than Q1.
 However, we are focusing on what we can control.
-I mean we immediately pulled back on performance marketing channels, obviously, when volumes dropped and shifted TV budgets into the second half and into next year.
+I mean we immediately pulled back on performance marketing channels, obviously when volumes dropped and shifted TV budgets into the second half and into next year.
 And in addition, as we mentioned in our April shareholder letter already, we took several steps to bring down our fixed cost.

-Now how that compares to the overall travel market, that's something we can only control to some extent.
-As you know, auction has been volatile already before the crisis.
+Now, how that compares to the overall travel market, that's something we can only control to some extent.
+As you know, our auction has been volatile already before the crisis.
 And we already started at the beginning of the year to introduce, implement features in our marketplace that help us on the monetization front.
 We believe that the crisis makes it likely that the industry will consolidate further, which will put additional pressure on the auction.
-So it all depends on how successful we are with our initiatives, marketplace initiatives to -- yes, to basically offset that pressure.
-But again, at this point, it's too early to tell, to see whether we come out ahead or with the market or lower than the market.
+So, it all depends on how successful we are with our initiatives, marketplace initiatives to -- yes, to basically offset that pressure, but again, at this point, it's too early to tell, to see whether we come out ahead or with the market or lower than the market.

 Operator